simon-ritchie/apysc/docs_src/source/mousedown_and_mouseup.md

 def on_mouseup(
         e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler would be called when a mouse is upped on the rectangle.
+    The handler that the rectangle calls when mouseup.

     Parameters
     ----------